MiamiOH-CSE274/02_Cpp/README.md

 #### 3. What is a "pointer"?

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

+	You would use the address-of operator '&' i.e. int x = &y;

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?

+	You would want to declare p to be an int pointer by using 'int* p =' .

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?